tenbaht/servo-motor-controller/README.md

-This is a port of the very sophisticated [DC Servomotor Controller](http://elm-chan.org/works/smc/report_e.html) by Elm Chan for the ATmega328 as used with the popular Arduino Uno and Arduino Nano boards.
+This is a port of the very sophisticated [DC Servomotor Controller SMC3](http://elm-chan.org/works/smc/report_e.html) by Elm Chan for the ATmega328 as used with the popular Arduino Uno and Arduino Nano boards.

 It includes the results of a detailed analysis of the inner workings of the